tico321/CleanTemplate/README.md

 - Auth
     - Oath and OpenId are exposed in the Auth project with the help of [IdentityServer4](https://docs.identityserver.io/en/latest/index.html).
     - An example of securing an Api can be seen in the GraphQL project.

+- Code coverage
+    - Code coverage is integrated in the test projects with the help of [Coverlet](https://github.com/coverlet-coverage/coverlet)
+    - Coverage is interpreted and presented in Html format with the help of [ReportGenerator](https://github.com/danielpalme/ReportGenerator)

 - Helpful libraries that are used in the project:
     - Mediatr -> Used to dispatch our Commands and Queries.